sybirg/cascade/README.md

 ## Installation
 ### Required software:
-* A functional Matlab installation (R2015a or higher).
+* A functional Matlab installation (R2015a or higher)

 ### Required MATLAL source files:
 (Locate following two files in the same folder which is set to be the working directory in MATLAB.)